mmuratardag/DS_SpA_W01_Animated_Plotting/README.md

 This following plotly animation shows the relationship between GDP per capita and life expectancy across time in three continents

 ![](life_plotly.gif)

+## Acknowledgements

+All the data frames are is publicly available on the [Gapminder project website](https://www.gapminder.org/data/); I also relied on another Gapminder DataFrame that comes with ```plotly_express```

+The loop for creating the multiple *.pngs are adopted from [Nader Hemaidan](https://github.com/NaderH84)'s code.
+The static plot is inspired by [Alphan Aksoyoglu](https://github.com/AlphanAksoyoglu)'s code.